fchristian1/auththinks/README.md

 # !!! this file is under construction an not the final init !!!

-# Authy
+# Auththinks from Christian Fröchtenicht

-Authy is a comprehensive API service that handles authentication requests, generates tokens, and verifies their validity.
+Auththinks is a comprehensive API service that handles authentication requests, generates tokens, and verifies their validity.
 It also provides seamless integration for web applications using various frameworks.

 ## Features